elementary-data/run-elementary-action/README.md

 If you're using BigQuery with a key file, supply the `bigquery-keyfile` argument to the action and make sure your `keyfile` in the `profiles-yml` is `/tmp/bigquery_keyfile.json`.

+### Google Cloud Storage Keyfile

+If you want to upload your report to a Google Cloud Storage bucket using `send-report`, supply the `gcs-keyfile` argument to the action with the **content** of your Google service account keyfile.
+Afterwards, use `edr monitor send-report --google-service-account-path /tmp/gcs_keyfile.json` to upload the report.

 ## Having trouble?